apache/cordova-docs/STYLESHEET.md

 * OK to refer to "you," the developer, but only sparingly, e.g., to avoid passive voice.
 Also do not use "your" as a substitute for "the."

-* Avoid unnecessarily imperative statements, especially using the word "must."
-E.g., instead of "Commands must be run from a cmd or powershell prompt," try "You can run commands either from a cmd or powershell prompt."

 * Avoid em dash clauses--they unnecessarily break up the text--and parenthical statements (which can also be distracting).
 If you do